1BH23CS024/BCSL606/README.md

 Thank you.

-**Update:** With @daddys-dispatch help, the code has been posted as Python files as well.
-Most of them can't be executed on the terminal directly because they were written for Jupyter notebooks.
-The goal was to provide files for easy accessibility via the terminal using `cat`, which works flawlessly.
-As usual, love you babe! 😘
+**Update:** With [@daddys-dispatch](https://github.com/daddys-dispatch) help, the code have also been uploaded as Python files.
+Most of them can't be executed on the terminal directly because they were written specifically for Jupyter notebooks.
+The goal was to provide files for easy accessibility via the terminal using `cat`, which works flawlessly as expected.
+Love you babe! 😘